 - Excitement about working for a school system that is changing the status quo of education in the United States.

-- Compensation for this role is $75 per day for non-degreed substitute teachers and $110 per day for degreed subs.
+- Compensation for this role is $110 per day for degreed subs. $75 per day for non-degreed substitute teachers.
 An increase in pay occurs when substitute works for long-term assignments (+10 consecutive days on the same job) $160 per day.

 IDEA Public Schools does not discriminate on the basis of race, color, national origin, age, sex or disability, in admission or access to, or treatment of employment in its programs and activities.
 Any person having inquiries concerning the organization's compliance with the regulations implementing Title VI of Civil Rights Act of 1964 (Title VI), Section 504 of the Rehabilitation Act of 1973 (Section 504), or Title II of the Americans with Disabilities Act of 1990 (ADA), may contact IDEA Human Resources at (956) 377-8000.

 IDEA Public Schools in Florida intends to promote and establish a Drug-Free Workplace Program to maximize safety and productivity in the workplace, enhance our competitive position in the marketplace, without experiencing the costs, delays, and tragedies associated with accidents that result from drug or alcohol abuse by employees.
 A Drug-Free Workplace means that of our employees must remain Drug-Free both on and off the job, and free from alcohol on the job.
 In holding to this policy, all staff members will undergo drug testing prior to starting in their new role with us.